-This quote grabbed my attention and endorsed my belief of teacher’s contribution towards our empowering nation.
-As we live in the VUCA world - which is full of volatility, uncertainty, complexity, and ambiguity, we are experiencing a change in dynamics -....
+This quote grabbed my attention and endorsed my belief in the teacher’s contribution toward our empowering nation.
+As we live in the VUCA world—full of volatility, uncertainty, complexity, and ambiguity—we are experiencing a change in dynamics.
 It is our constant endeavour to provide the students with a Stable, Certain, Simple, Clear environment (SCSC).
-The very essence of each element is an amalgamation of the concept of life-long learning, being risk-takers to get prepared for real life issues and its uncertainties through formal education!!
+The very essence of each element is an amalgamation of the concept of life-long learning, being risk-takers to get prepared for real-life issues and its uncertainties through formal education!

 All of us as teachers believe and know that no two children think and learn the same way!
-We have witnessed that; at times it is necessary for each of us to present information in a completely different manner to reach some of our students.
+We have witnessed that at times it is necessary for each of us to present information in a completely different manner to reach some of our students.
 Differentiation isn’t as hard as you might think.
-I recently read about an animated video published by Education Week that explained; “differentiating instruction is about getting to know your students.”
+I recently read about an animated video published by Education Week that explained, “differentiating instruction is about getting to know your students.”
 Gardner’s Theory of Multiple Intelligence makes this process easier as it is solely based on experiments or experience.
 It helps educators by giving a conceptual structure and wide range of tools that will allow each one of us to meet the needs of the different types of students present in every classroom.
-Not only focused on needs of each student but Gardner’s theory also supports us to plan learning engagements that involve multi sensorial learning.
+Not only focused on the needs of each student, but Gardner’s theory also supports us to plan learning engagements that involve multi-sensorial learning.

 I have often speculated about the existence of what I term “existential intelligence”—the intelligence that poses and ponders “big questions.”
-All of us have the capacity to raise big question but individuals differ greatly in their capacity and their inclination for pursuing such questions however, SCAMPER (Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, Reverse) is a mnemonic to prompt for excellent, impromptu questions.
-As the questions posed in a classroom are meaningful, it becomes our responsibility as a mentor to make our students knowledgeable.
-Edward de Bono: Six Thinking Hats makes it easier to generate more ideas, thus increasing the likelihood of higher quality outputs.
-He is one of those rare authors who believes in lateral thinking and instructs people on ‘how to think’ rather than ‘what to think’.
+All of us have the capacity to raise big questions, but individuals differ greatly in their capacity and their inclination for pursuing such questions.
+However, SCAMPER (Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, Reverse) is a mnemonic to prompt for excellent, impromptu questions.
+As the questions posed in a classroom are meaningful, it becomes our responsibility as mentors to make our students knowledgeable.
+Edward de Bono’s Six Thinking Hats makes it easier to generate more ideas, thus increasing the likelihood of higher quality outputs.
+He is one of those rare authors who believes in lateral thinking and instructs people on ‘how to think’ rather than ‘what to think.’
 Effective facilitation does not rely on the use of ‘hats.’
-However, debates, exchange of ideas, collaboration leads to change in participants’ perspectives creating more robust deliverables.
+However, debates, exchange of ideas, and collaboration lead to change in participants’ perspectives, creating more robust deliverables.

-At times I feel “All kids pose big questions—but only a small subset listens to answers and pursue them further.”
+At times I feel “All kids pose big questions—but only a small subset listens to answers and pursues them further.”
 Our role as empowering teachers is to encourage them to research, make connections with their learning, thus strengthening their conceptual understanding.
 All students would be at a different stage of learning!
 As a guide, it becomes essential for us to understand the level of learning that is required for a class to make it easier to our plan success criteria.
-Every time an opportunity of a new learning experience is provided to the student, you must start at the base of Bloom’s Taxonomy pyramid i.e. the ‘Remembering’ step and build a solid foundation before climbing up to the next level to reach the peak i.e. the ‘Creating’ step where they can Imagine, Plan, Design, thus developing their reasoning skills.
+Every time an opportunity of a new learning experience is provided to the student, you must start at the base of Bloom’s Taxonomy pyramid, i.e., the ‘Remembering’ step and build a solid foundation before climbing up to the next level to reach the peak, i.e., the ‘Creating’ step where they can Imagine, Plan, Design, thus developing their reasoning skills.

 Benjamin Disraeli had said, “The secret of success is to be ready when your opportunity comes!”
-So let us bring forth our ability to ‘walk the talk’, collaborate, share ideas and uplift ourselves to create an environment where we can thrive as I believe empowering teachers can create empowering students.
-Developing and gaining life-long experiences would give us teachers an encouragement and support to engage in continuous professional development.
-Being up-skilled continuously will help us in imparting right knowledge, skills, and competence which would enable the students to meet the demanding and challenging needs of the ever-changing society.
+So let us bring forth our ability to ‘walk the talk,’ collaborate, share ideas, and uplift ourselves to create an environment where we can thrive as I believe empowering teachers can create empowering students.
+Developing and gaining life-long experiences would give us teachers encouragement and support to engage in continuous professional development.
+Being up-skilled continuously will help us in imparting the right knowledge, skills, and competence which would enable the students to meet the demanding and challenging needs of the ever-changing society.

 Written by: Radhicka Desai